Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Minimum Flipping Actions for Reachability

-where $w>0$ is the weight. $r_{t}$ can be divided into two parts.
-One is ``-1'', which is obtained when the agent hasn't reached $\mathcal{M}_{d}$.
-To avoid negative feedback ``-1'', the agent will realize reachability as soon as possible.
-The other is ``$-w\times n_t$'', which drives the agent to use as less flipping actions as possible.
+where $w>0$ represents the weight.
+The reward $r_{t}$ consists of two parts.
+The first component is ``-1'', which is assigned when the agent has not yet reached $\mathcal{M}_{d}$.
+This negative feedback encourages the agent to reach the goal as soon as possible.
+The second component is ``$-w\times n_t$'', which incentivizes the agent to use as few flipping actions as possible to reach the goal.
+Since we aim to minimize the cumulative flipping actions at each time step, we set $\gamma=1$ indicating that future rewards are not discounted in importance.

-$\mathbf{Remark\ 5}$: The following analysis is based on the assumption that the system can realize reachability.
-Whether the assumption is satisfied can be tested through Theorem 1.
+$\mathbf{Remark\ 4}$.
+The following analysis is based on the assumption that system (\ref{eqFlipBCN}) from any state in $\mathcal{M}_0$ is reachable to state set $\mathcal{M}_d$.
+The validity of this assumption can be verified using Theorem 1.

-The value of $w$ is the key to accurately conveying the goal (\ref{eqflipaction}) to the agent.
-If $w$ is too small, the goal of realizing reachability as soon as possible will submerge the goal of taking minimum flipping actions.
-To illustrate the problem more vividly, let's take an example.
+The selection of $w$ plays a crucial role in effectively conveying the goal (\ref{eqflipaction}) to the agent.
+If $w$ is too small, the objective of achieving reachability as soon as possible will submerge the objective of minimizing flipping actions.
+To illustrate this issue more clearly, let us consider an example.